Meet Your Late Night Live Production Team

 Lead & Backing Vocals (also bass/rhythm guitar) - - 5th CTTE - - Favorite Artists: Yes, Genesis, The Beatles, King Crimson, UK, ELP, Todd Rundgren, Paul McCartney, Gentle Giant, Echolyn, Lifesigns, Dave Kerzner Band, Kansas, Jethro Tull, Caravan, The Moody Blues

-I'm a musician who is getting back into the world of bands and performance after two decades of children/jobs/responsibilities.
+My name is Ed, and I'm a frustrated musician who is getting back into the world of bands and performance after two decades of children/jobs/responsibilities.
+I'm primarily a bass player or rhythm guitarist, yet I've been singing lead vocals in Late Night Live 2017.
+I plan to play as well as sing this coming year.
 I've never had a lesson in my life, yet I'm one of those people who can pick up an instrument and 'figure out' how to play songs I've only heard once or twice.
-I grew up in a home with two older sisters, one into Broadway Shows, The Brooklyn Bridge and Streisand, the other into the Beatles/Monkees/Paul Revere & the Raiders as well as the current music of the time.
 As a child I was told I was naturally musically gifted, yet my parents refused to get me lessons or allow me to take any music related courses in school.
-Instead of being allowed to following my bliss, I entered the working world and have toiled there for many years.
+Instead of following my bliss, I entered the working world and have toiled there for many years.
 Now that I'm older, the music has called me back and thanks to Late Night Live and the wonderful players within, I've rekindled that side of my being.
-I'm primarily a bass player or rhythm guitarist, yet I've been primarily singing lead vocals in Late Night Live.
-Big "Thank You’s" to Larry Morand, Rob Rutz and the OTB Crew for making it possible, but BIG love to Bill Goldman, Devora Goldman, Ken Slater, Joel Simches, Carolyn Corella, Bob Harris, Suzanne Mulhall and the rest of the Late Night Live FAMILY for encouraging me out of my shell and back on a stage where I belong.
+Big "Thank You's" to Larry Morand, Rob Rutz and the OTB Crew for making it possible, but BIG love to Bill Goldman, Devora Goldman, Ken Slater, Joel Simches, Carolyn Corella, Bob Harris, Suzanne Mulhall and the rest of the Late Night Live FAMILY for encouraging me out of my shell and back on a stage where I belong.
 Thanks guys!

 SOLNY PALSDOTTIR - ICELAND